dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 Migrations
 ==========

 A data model changes during development and gets out of sync with the database.
 You can drop the database and let EF create a new one that matches the model, but this procedure results in the loss of data.
-The EF Core Migrations feature preserves data by incrementally updating the database schema instead of creating a new database.
+The migrations feature in EF Core provides a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.

 Migrations includes command-line tools and APIs that help with the following tasks:

-* Create a migration.
+* [Create a migration](#create-a-migration).
 Generate code that can update the database to sync it with a set of model changes.
-* Update the database.
-Run the migration code to update the database schema.
+* [Update the database](#update-the-database).
+Apply pending migrations to update the database schema.
-* Customize migration code.
+* [Customize migration code](#customize-migration-code).
 Sometimes the generated code needs to be modified or supplemented.
-* Remove a migration.
+* [Remove a migration](#remove-a-migration).
 Delete the generated code.
-* Revert a migration.
+* [Revert a migration](#revert-a-migration).
 Undo the database changes.
-* Generate SQL scripts.
+* [Generate SQL scripts](#generate-sql-scripts).
 You might need a script to update a production database or to troubleshoot migration code.
-* Apply migrations at runtime.
+* [Apply migrations at runtime](#apply-migrations-at-runtime).
 When design-time updates and running scripts aren't the best options, call the `Migrate()` method.

 Install the tools
 -----------------